Toners, Acne, Reviews, Skincare

 This one aims to gently eat up the dead skin cells blocking the way of your fresh skin underneath while preparing it for your moisturizer.
 After using the Benton Aloe BHA Skin Toner, your skin isn’t a dried-out tight piece of parchment paper; it’s a plump, moisturized (but not oily!) canvas waiting to receive the rest of your routine.

 My skin loves it.
-This toner leaves it fresh, hydrated and somewhat moisturized.
-You know that bouncy skin feeling when you touch it?
+This toner leaves it fresh, hydrated, and somewhat moisturized.
+Do you know that bouncy skin feeling when you touch it?
 Yes, yes, I know, you never touch your face.

-How do you use Benton Aloe BHA Toner?
+How Do You Use the Benton Aloe BHA Toner?

-This works out great because part of my skincare routine uses another product that I find pretty sticky (By Wishtrend Vitamin C serum, I’ll get to that review later), so the Benton Aloe BHA Skin Toner cuts it perfectly and makes an excellent delivery system.
+This works out great because part of my skincare routine uses another product I find pretty sticky (Purito Pure Vitamin C Serum*; I’ll get to that review later).
+Hence, the Benton Aloe BHA Skin Toner cuts it perfectly and makes an excellent delivery system.
 Plus, it’s a great way to use the excess on your neck and décolletage, which so often get neglected in the daytime hurry and get out the door/nighttime hurry up and get to bed hustle.

-1. Double cleanse; I use The Face Shop Rice Water Bright Rich Facial Cleansing Oil followed by the Pyunkang Yul Low PH Pore Deep Cleansing Foam.
+1. Double cleanse with The Face Shop Rice Water Bright Rich Facial Cleansing Oil followed by the Pyunkang Yul Low PH Pore Deep Cleansing Foam.

 3. Gently apply on the face starting from the inner area of the face, working outwards.
 Don’t forget the neck and cleavage;